 Josephine Alice “Josie” Lunde Ross was found dead in her Chicago home with multiple stab wounds on her neck on June 5, 1945.
 The head and neck of the 43-year-old were wrapped with a skirt, and her wounds were reportedly taped shut.
-The investigators found no evidence of any valuable item stolen, and the only piece of evidence retrieved was a tuft of dark hair in the clutches of the victim.
+The investigators found no evidence of any valuable item stolen, and the only piece of evidence retrieved was a tuft of dark hair in the victim’s clutch.
 Witnesses claimed to see a dark-complexioned individual loitering around and running away from the murder scene.

 The police initially suspected her fiance and a string of ex-boyfriends, all of whom were cleared when their respective alibis checked out.
 They theorized that Josephine was killed by some intruder who had entered her apartment with intention of burglary.
 However, they were stopped short by the victim and resorted to murdering her and fleeing the crime scene.
 With no leads or suspects or reported noise disturbances, the case went cold soon.
 The incident went majorly unreported and didn’t catch public attention until the second murder took place after 6 months.